Tony-Milukov/events_2.0/backend/src/documentation/event_api.md

 **Response:**

 - Status Code: 200 OK
-  - Body: JSON object containing an message
+  - Body: JSON object containing a success message
     ```json
     {
     "message":
         "Successfully joined the drive"
     }

 #### Leave the Drive as Member
 ###### only if you are the event member!